-Thanks to cold climate fruit breeders at the University of Minnesota and other northern research stations, there are several cultivars that are hardy to our region.
-Most are best suited to USDA zone 4, but there are a couple cultivars that will grow well in USDA zone 3.
+Thanks to cold climate fruit breeders at the University of Minnesota and other northern research stations, there are several varieties that are hardy to our region.
+Most are best suited to USDA zone 4, but there are a couple varieties that will grow well in USDA zone 3.

 If you want consistent fruit it is best to plant two pear varieties with compatible pollen or be certain there is a pear tree in a neighbor's yard.
 If you're a fan of pears, find an open space in your yard for a couple of these beautiful trees and you'll have fruit for years to come.

 Caring for pear trees through the seasons

 March— For existing trees, prune before growth begins, after coldest weather has passed